avinashkamthe24/Percentage-Calculator/ReadMe.md

 # Percentage Calculator
 =======================

-A simple web application that calculates percentages.
+A simple web-based percentage calculator built with HTML, CSS, and JavaScript.
+This tool allows users to input a number and a percentage, and then calculates the percentage of that number.

 ## Features